ant-ony/CFPB-Data-Analysis/README.md

 * a dataset `Consumer_Complaints.csv` used to perform the analysis.
 * a jupyter notebook that shows data cleaning and exploratory data analysis of the financial industry at-large called `exploratoryDataAnalysis.ipynb`.
-* a jupyter notebook that shows the exploratory data analysis of a single company performed called `exploratoryDataAnalysisMTBank.ipynb`.
+* a jupyter notebook that shows the exploratory data analysis of a single company called `exploratoryDataAnalysisMTBank.ipynb`.
 * a jupyter notebook that shows the data cleaning process used called `cleaningData`.